 In this video tutorial, viewers learn how to do a Double Kong.
 Before attempting this technique, viewers should first be able to do a regular Kong vault.
 The Double Kong is basically the same as the regular Kong vault, except you leap over two objects in stead of one in a jump.
 They key to making it over to the second obstacle is to spring your legs up high on the first obstacle.
 When running, do not slow down.
 You need to keep the speed and momentum to be able to carry through the vault.
 Thi...

 A performer from the UK street stunt team 3Run demonstrates the wall flip.
 It's a simple but always impressive parkour move.
 The performer vaults off the wall and goes spinning back over himself, landing on his feet.
 The performer offers a lot of advice for how to do the trick, making it (almost) look easy.

 Learning the basic backflip is essential to other parkour moves.
 Learn how by watching this video.

 The wall spin is similar to a palm spin, but is done on the flat side of a wall rather than the top.
 The athlete approaches the object, takes off with both feet, places both hands on the wall, and rotates around them.
 This can be used to get over the likes of rails and walls, and also to just add a bit of flair to the run.
 Do a Parkour wall spin.

-A multi-angle parkour / free running video showing you how to do a turn vault in both real time and slow motion.
+This one is for the truly daring.
+A multi-angle parkour / free running video showing you how to do a double kong vault between two close ledges in both real time and slow motion.